 Current Instruction Team

-Dr. Nancy Y. McGovern (2003- ) Director and Instructor, DPM Workshops
+Dr. Nancy Y. McGovern (2003- ) Co-founder, Director and Instructor, DPM Workshops

-Kari R. Smith (2008- ) Instructor, DPM Workshop Project Manager
+Kari R. Smith (2008- ) Project Manager and Instructor, DPM Workshops

 Kari Smith is Digital Archivist at the MIT Institute Archives and Special Collections.
-Prior to joing MIT LIbraries in late 2011, she was the Head of the Visual Resource Collections and Media Services at the University of Michigan Department of the History of Art for five years.
+Prior to joining MIT Libraries in late 2011, she was Head of the Visual Resource Collections and Media Services at the University of Michigan Department of the History of Art for five years.
 Kari led the VRC through its transition from a predominantly slide library and image archives to a collection of digital image resources.
 She was responsible for managing this program in addition to addressing the daily operational needs of the department faculty as well as external users of the photographic distribution project and archival image materials.
-She engages with colleagues around the University and at peer institutions as well as through professional associations.
+She engages with colleagues around the Institute and at peer institutions as well as through professional associations.
 Kari's research interests include intellectual and long-term access to cultural material especially through interoperable metadata of digital objects.
-She is a member of the Society of American Archivists, the NEA Roundtable on Digital ARchives, and is a program committee member for both the SAA Research Forum and for the IS&T Archiving conference.
+She is a member of the Society of American Archivists, the founder of the NEA Roundtable on Digital Archives, and is a program committee member for both the SAA Research Forum and for the IS&T Archiving conference.
 Kari earned her B.A. in International Relations from George Mason University and her M.S. in Information from the University of Michigan School of Information.